-Kenneth R. Perry Field (2017) is Virginia Wesleyan's baseball field.
-Named in honor of former Board member, Kenneth R. Perry, Perry Field in 2017 underwent major improvements, including a new 370-seat grandstand; a climate-controlled press box with scorer's table; a rebuild of the existing dugouts with new benches, helmet and bat racks, and protective netting; a branded home-plate halo; relocation of the bull pens; four-foot black vinyl fencing with spectator-friendly sightlines; practice screen replacement; new pole and net backstop; and surrounding landscaping.
+Kenneth R. Perry Field (2017) at TowneBank Park

+Virginia Wesleyan's baseball field was named in honor of former Board member, Kenneth R. Perry Field in 2017 underwent major improvements, including a new 370-seat grandstand; a climate-controlled press box with scorer's table; a rebuild of the existing dugouts with new benches, helmet and bat racks, and protective netting; a branded home-plate halo; relocation of the bull pens; four-foot black vinyl fencing with spectator-friendly sight lines; practice screen replacement; new pole and net backstop; and surrounding landscaping.